HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 Add Visual Interest to Your Deck Design

-Multi-width boards can give your deck a unique look — without straying from the conventional deck joist spacing of 16” on center.
+Multi-width boards can give your deck a unique look — without straying from the conventional deck joist spacing of up to 16” on center.

 Choose narrow boards for a traditional hardwood flooring look, or wide boards for a more contemporary feel.
 For a truly dynamic effect, mix and match all three widths in a repeating pattern of narrow, standard, and wide boards.